Stan Getz

 "I thought about bettering the music, always trying to become good at the music.
 Which you never do, because what you hear in your head is better than what you do, always."

-"[When I taught at Stanford] I spent the whole time trying to convince these kids that the main thing that makes jazz so good is that it's the expression of the individual" Don't belittle your own individual selves, stop imitating after awhile.
+"[When I taught at Stanford] I spent the whole time trying to convince these kids that the main thing that makes jazz so good is that it's the expression of the individual.
+Don't belittle your own individual selves, stop imitating after awhile.
 Alright, you could tell that I played like Lester Young, but who you love you sound like for awhile.
 You've got to let yourself go on to your own thing."--Stan Getz, Cash Box, June 22, 1991

 "[Jazz musicians] don't want to take something and play it because it's already been done.
 But I feel that music can be classic, too.
 Just nice music.
 Jazz music is supposed to be democratic music.
 Each man has a say in a jazz quartet.
 But they all must contribute to the whole.
 Egos have to be kept to a minimum.
 But you know jazz musicians.
 They're crying for attention.
 They always want something different."